ANKITA-Rani/CSS-project/README.md

 # CSS-project
-Related to css will create a project
+Related to css will create a project.